Roasted cauliflower soup with thyme and extra virgin olive oil

 • Enjoy with an extra drizzle of Extra Virgin Olive Oil.

-Ways to make it more your own:
+Ways to make this olive oil chocolate cake more your own:

 • Dusting it with dark cocoa powder instead.